ZIMBABYE – The Trip

 RESPECT

 Clapping twice is an accepted “thank you”, especially when someone is handing you something (food, a purchase).
 If one hand is full you can clap the free hand on your chest.
 Unlike in Asia, taking items passed to you with both hands is considered impolite, as it is seen as being greedy.
-Men should clap so that fingertips and wrists meet, but women should ‘golf clap’ with hands crossing.
+Men should clap so that fingertips and wrists meet, but women should ‘golf clap’ with hands crossed.

 When shaking hands or handing anything valuable to someone, it is polite to support the right forearm with the left hand (or vice versa), to signify the “weight” of the gift or honour.
-In practice this often means just touching the forearm, or even gesturing towards it.
+In practice, this often means just touching the forearm, or even gesturing towards it.

 When taking something from a local, it is strictly done with the right hand as it is seen as an insult if the left hand is used regardless of dextrousness.
 The same rule applies when passing something.